Meet Our Team

 Owner/Speech-Language Pathologist

-Nicole has been a speech-language pathologist (SLP) for 10 years.
+Nicole has been a speech-language pathologist (SLP) for over 10 years.
 She graduated from the University of Kansas with a Master’s in Speech-Language-Hearing in 2015 and has been in love with the profession ever since.
 Nicole has worked in a variety of settings including outpatient, acute care in hospitals, early childhood development center, and public schools.
 She has extensive knowledge ranging from birth to adulthood.
 Although Nicole has loved every experience and setting worked as an SLP, creating a private practice has been a career aspiration of hers from the beginning.

 Nicole is a member of the American Speech-Language-Hearing Association (ASHA) and maintains her Certificate of Clinical Competence (CCC’s).
 She is licensed to practice in the states of Kansas and Missouri.